FortyTwoFortyTwo/VScript/README.md

 # VScript

 SourceMod plugin that exposes many VScript features to make use of it.
-Currently supports CS:GO, L4D2, and TF2.
+Currently supports L4D2 and TF2.

 ## Builds
 All builds can be found [here](https://github.com/FortyTwoFortyTwo/VScript/actions/workflows/package.yml?query=branch%3Amain).
 To download latest build version, select latest package then "Artifacts" section underneath.